Pattaya Elephant Sanctuary

 Inspired by Saengduean Lek Chailert

 Renu was born in Surin province, Thailand where the largest population of captive elephants is found.
 She has lived with elephants all of her life and learned about their ways and how to care for them from her elders.
 Her family has worked with elephants for generations, including the early days of the thriving logging industry.
 When logging was banned in 1989, the family was at a loss as to how to make enough money to feed the elephants and care for their family’s needs.
 They took their elephants to the streets to beg, selling fruit to make ends meet.
 This was not the life she wanted for the elephants and she worried about the stress it put them under.
 Then one day she met Lek Chailert of Save Elephant Foundation, who opened her eyes to a new possibility – ethical elephant tourism.
 Renu and her family began investing money and time in building the elephant sanctuary in Pattaya, which was finished in early 2019.
 She rescued three elephants and brought them to the 7.5 acre jungle sanctuary to live a better life in nature, where people could visit them respectfully and learn about these majestic giants.
-If the sanctuary receives enough support from visiting guests, Renu hopes to rescue more elephants to join the herd.
+Renu hopes to be able to rescue more elephants to join the herd in the future.

 Why Choose Us?